HydraDragonAntivirus/Hydra-Dragon-Antivirus-Linux/README.md

 makepkg -si
-Then check installation by typing chkrootkit cd ..
+Then check installation by typing chkrootkit cd .. sudo cp main.cvd /var/lib/clamav/ sudo cp daily.cvd /var/lib/clamav/
-Then type sudo clamscan
-Then you got this error LibClamAV Error: cli_loaddbdir: No supported database files found in /var/lib/clamav
-ERROR: Can't open file or directory
-To solve this do that:
-sudo cp main.cvd /var/lib/clamav/
-sudo cp daily.cvd /var/lib/clamav/
 If you got banned try in 24 hours